tekumara/prefect-demo/blocks.md

 # Blocks

-[Blocks](https://orion-docs.prefect.io/concepts/blocks/) are the core abstraction for storing configuration data in the Orion database, and the common interface for interacting with external systems that require configuration.
+[Blocks](https://docs.prefect.io/concepts/blocks/) are the core abstraction for storing configuration data in the server database, and the common interface for interacting with external systems that require configuration.

-Blocks can be configured once and managed in a central location (Orion).
+Blocks can be configured once and managed in a central location (the Prefect server).
 Flows can then reference this central configuration by name, similar to AWS Parameter Store.
 Unlike AWS Parameter Store, Blocks also provide a client-side SDK for interacting with an external system via that configuration.
 Prefect plans to use the Blocks abstraction to build out an SDK for interacting with all the tools in the modern data stack.

-Block classes are pydantic models with arbitrary fields/methods and a common API for saving/loading them from the Orion API/database:
+Block classes are pydantic models with arbitrary fields/methods and a common API for saving/loading them from the server API/database:

-- [load](https://orion-docs.prefect.io/api-ref/prefect/blocks/core/#prefect.blocks.core.Block.load) retrieves a named block from the Orion API/database.
+- [load](https://docs.prefect.io/api-ref/prefect/blocks/core/#prefect.blocks.core.Block.load) retrieves a named block from the server API/database.
-- [save](https://orion-docs.prefect.io/api-ref/prefect/blocks/core/#prefect.blocks.core.Block.save) saves a named block to the Orion API/database.
+- [save](https://docs.prefect.io/api-ref/prefect/blocks/core/#prefect.blocks.core.Block.save) saves a named block to the server API/database.

 An instance of a block is stored as a block document with a name or without (aka an anonymous block).